sumanthgitty/my-jenkins-project/README.md

 ## Description

-This repository contains the code and configuration for setting up an end-to-end Continuous Integration and Continuous Deployment (CI/CD) pipeline for a Java application.
-The pipeline automates the entire process from code checkout to production deployment using popular DevOps tools like SonarQube for static code analysis, Argo CD for GitOps-based application deployment, Helm for Kubernetes package management, and Kubernetes for orchestration.
+This repository showcases an end-to-end Continuous Integration and Continuous Deployment (CI/CD) pipeline for a Java application.
+The pipeline automates the entire process, from code checkout to production deployment, leveraging popular DevOps tools such as SonarQube, Argo CD, Helm, and Kubernetes.

 ## Features